-- Data referring to processes and activities upstream in a supply chain over which an organisation has direct management control shall be specific and collected on site. - Data referring to contractors that supply main parts, packaging, or main auxiliaries should be requested from the contractor as specific data, as well as infrastructure, where relevant. - The transport of main parts and components along the supply chain to a distribution point (e.g. a stockroom or warehouse) where the final delivery to the manufacturer can take place based on the actual transportation mode, distance from the supplier, and vehicle load.
-Energy consumption in case of cold transport shall be accounted. - In case specific data is lacking, selected generic data may be used.
-If this is also lacking, proxy data may be used. - For the electricity used in the upstream processes, electricity production impacts shall be accounted for in this priority when specific data are used in the upstream processes: - 1.
-Specific electricity mix as generated, or purchased, from an electricity supplier, demonstrated by a Guarantee of Origin (or similar, where reliability, traceability, and the avoidance of double-counting are ensured) as provided by the electricity supplier.
-If no specific mix is purchased, the residual electricity mix from the electricity supplier shall be used.2 - 2.
+- Data referring to processes and activities upstream in a supply chain over which an organisation has direct management control shall be specific and collected on site. - Data referring to contractors that supply main parts, packaging, or main auxiliaries should be requested from the contractor as specific data, as well as infrastructure, where relevant. - The transport of main parts and components along the supply chain to a distribution point (e.g. a stockroom or warehouse) where the final delivery to the manufacturer can take place based on the actual transportation mode, distance from the supplier, and vehicle load. - In case specific data is lacking, selected generic data may be used.
+If this is also lacking, proxy data may be used. - For the electricity used in the upstream processes, electricity production impacts shall be accounted for in this priority when specific data are used in the upstream processes: - Specific electricity mix as generated, or purchased, from an electricity supplier, demonstrated by a Guarantee of Origin (or similar, where reliability, traceability, and the avoidance of double-counting are ensured) as provided by the electricity supplier.
+If no specific mix is purchased, the residual electricity mix from the electricity supplier shall be used. - 2.
 National residual electricity mix or residual electricity mix on the market - 3.
 National electricity production mix or electricity mix on the market.